-In Switzerland, an authorization to reside in the country or “autorisation de séjour” is mandatory (Art.
-11 Foreign Nationals Act).
+In Switzerland, an authorization to reside in the country or “autorisation de séjour” is mandatory (art.
+11 LEtr).

-Obtaining a work permit in Switzerland relies on different factors: whether the applicant is a EU-28/EFTA citizen or not, the obtention of a work contract, the actual quotas in force and the applicant skills in a specific area of expertise.
+Obtaining a residency of work permit in Switzerland relies on different factors: whether the applicant is a EU/EFTA citizen or not, the obtention of a work contract, the current quotas in force and the skills held by the applicant.

 The Swiss permanent residency permit, or C permit, is delivered after 10 years of residency or in some cases after 5 years if the level of integration is evaluated as successful (language requirements, economic stability, respect of Swiss values) (art.
 34 LEtr).
 A number of EU countries, as well as Canada, receive the C permit automatically after 5 years.

 The main types of authorizations to live and work in the country are:

 The G permit or “permis frontalier” for people living on the French border and working in Switzerland